Tame and wild theorem for the category of filtered by standard modules: Introduction

 It is not hard to see that strict tameness implies tameness.

-The question of whether the tame and wild dichotomy theorem holds for the category ${\cal F}(\Delta)$ of filtered by standard modules for a general quasi-hereditary algebra $\Lambda$ is very natural and was explicitely raised in \cite{K}.
-We can now give an affirmative answer.
+Given a general homological system $({\cal P},\leq,\{\Delta_i\}_{i\in {\cal P}})$ for a finite-dimensional algebra $\Lambda$, it is well known that the category ${\cal F}(\Delta)$ of $\Delta$-filtered modules is a subcategory of $\Lambda\g\mod$ closed under direct sums and direct summands, see \cite{MSX}(3.16) and \cite{P}.
+The question of whether a tame and wild dichotomy theorem holds for the category ${\cal F}(\Delta)$ of filtered by standard modules for a general quasi-hereditary algebra $\Lambda$ is very natural and was explicitely raised in \cite{K}.
+In 2017, we uploaded to arXiv an affirmative answer to this question, see \cite{bpsqh}.
+This article is a revised version of that one, where some of the arguments are simplified, but furthermore, we generalize it to prove the tame-wild dichotomy for ${\cal F}(\Delta)$ not only for the case of pre-standardly stratified algebras, but for arbitrary homological systems.
+We prove the following.